 and the ends of the earth your possession.

 You shall break them with a rod of iron,

-and dash them in pieces like a potter’s vessel.”13
+and dash them in pieces like a potter’s vessel.”13b

 It is he who consumed the enemies of Yahweh and Israel, a multitude, with the fire that issued from his mouth (II Esdr 13:9, 11).
 It was quite a different Messiah who fought with the sword, captured the leader of the Roman hosts, brought him to Jerusalem and put him to death (II Esdr 12:32 f.; Ap Baruch 40:1 f.)!

-Now the wild-ox, with the great horns, has suggested to all commentators the passage Deut 33:16 f., in the blessing of Joseph; the passage which was mentioned above (and partly quoted) as the one which some Christian scholars, observing the traditional Jewish interpretation, have even supposed to have been the source of the doctrine of the lesser Messiah.
+Now the wild-ox, with the great horns, has suggested to all commentators the cited passage Deut 33:16 f., in the blessing of Joseph; a passage… which some Christian scholars, observing the traditional Jewish interpretation, have even supposed to have been the source of the doctrine of the lesser Messiah.

 The Rabbinical exegesis of these two verses in Deuteronomy has good illustration in the Midrash and elsewhere.
 The great horns, with which the wild-ox will strike in all directions, “are the emblem of Messiah ben Joseph” (Jewish Encyclopedia, VIII, 512).
 Sifre (Venice ed., 1545, p.
 246, above), quoting the words of v.
 16, “Let it come on the head (rosh) of Joseph,” says: “He came first (berosh) in Egypt, and he will come first in Messianic times.”
 The Yalkut Shim‘oni says: “The wild-ox is the warrior Messiah.”
 (See Edward G. King, The Yalkut on Zechariah, Cambridge, 1882, p.
 92.)